FW CHANGE MAKERS

 For too long, men have been left out of the diversity, equity and inclusion conversation and without their genuine engagement, progress will remain slow.

-Many men want to be involved in the conversation – but they might not know where to start.
-Change Makers gives men the skills they need to be partners in the business of gender equality.
+Many men want to be involved in this conversation – but they might not know where to start.
+Change Makers gives men the skills they need to become more effective leaders in the workplace.

 Who's it for?